Gulf darter: Lifecycle

 Gulf darters may live up to 35 months.
 The gulf darter mates during mid-February to late March, typically when water temperatures are between 5.5 and 17.0 °C; they congregate on gravel shoals where the stream leaves a pool to mate.
 Once mates are selected, the fish mate repeatedly for several days until the female lays about 90 eggs.
 Once the eggs are laid, females will begin burrowing into the gravel, submerging herself and the eggs, as a form of protection.
 Males tend to exhibit territorial behavior during breeding season.

 Taxonomy

-The Gulf darter was first formally described in 1877 by the American biologist David Starr Jordan (1851-1931) with the type locality given as a tributary of the Pearl River at Monticello In Lawrence County, Mississippi.
-The specific name honors the biologist Joseph Swain And colleague of Jordan’s (1857-1927).
+The Gulf darter was first formally described in 1877 by the American biologist David Starr Jordan (1851–1931) with the type locality given as a tributary of the Pearl River at Monticello in Lawrence County, Mississippi.
+The specific name honors the biologist Joseph Swain (1857–1927), who was a colleague of Jordan's.

 Conservation

 Gulf darters may be threatened by runoff and pollution due to urbanization.
 For instance, one study found the development of an interstate negatively affected the abundance of several fish species, including the gulf darter, by decreasing quality of water of the nearby creek.
 No current management plans specifically designed for the gulf darter are in place.
 The population trend of this fish seems to be stable and it is a common species with numerous sub-populations over a wide range, and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".